 While a mature peacock in prime condition can be mated to as many as five peahens, on a typical country property in southern Australia where peafowl range free as pets, because of the hens’ greater susceptibility to fox predation, males will usually outnumber females.

-Evolution of the peacock’s train A peacock’s train originates from the back and consists of three types of highly derived covert feathers: the longest ones end in a fish tail structure, curved feathers are found at the edge of the train and ocellus-bearing (‘eye’) feathers vary considerably in length, so that ocelli appear scattered throughout the fanned train when the males display.
+A peacock’s train originates from the back and consists of three types of highly derived covert feathers: the longest ones end in a fish tail structure, curved feathers are found at the edge of the train and ocellus-bearing (‘eye’) feathers vary considerably in length, so that ocelli appear scattered throughout the fanned train when the males display.
 Superficially such an elaborate train would seem to be a disadvantage in survival but, using the peacock as an example, Charles Darwin proposed that male ornament reveals information about age and vigour and that vigorous, older males have demonstrated their survival ability better than young males.
 Choosy females who select well ornamented males are likely to have better survivability in their offspring.
 Subsequent studies have shown that Darwin was right, offspring of peacocks with large trains had better survivability than those with smaller tails.
 Surprisingly, peacocks with large trains also showed greater ability to withstand fox predation than those with smaller trains.

 Worms and coccicidiosis Capillaria, intestinal round worms (Ascaridia) and caecal round worms (Heterakis gallinae) are all commonly diagnosed.
 Regular worming with levamisole, ivermectin or moxidectin is recommended.
 Coccidiosis is primarily a problem in juveniles housed with adults, which should be avoided.
 It is treated with toltrazuril (Baycox, Bayer) or amprolium (Coccivet, Vetafarm).